kardolus/citi-bike-dock-tracker/research/red-hook-time-series.md

   --output ~/Documents/citibike/
 ```

-Let me break down this command for you:
+Break down of the command:

 - `./bin/dockscan ts`: This initiates the time series data collection command of `dockscan`.
 - `--exclude Longitude,Latitude,Location,ID`: This excludes the specified columns from the output CSV file.